FSolM/pgi-chatbot/README.md

 $ npm i pgi-chatbot
 ```

-To initialize the bot first, import the main class into the desired project:
+To initialize the bot, first, import the main class into the desired project:

 ```Javascript
 import ChatBot from 'pgi-chatbot'